cserl-iitb/bootcamp2022/README.md

 Please lookup for instructions via email on registered email addresses.

 Weekly (online) meeting schedule is a follows:
-1. Monday 4pm to 5 pm.
+1. Monday 5pm to 6 pm.
-2. Thursday 4 pm to 6 pm.
+2. Thursday 5 pm to 6 pm.

-For queries contact:
+For queries contact:  cserl@iitb.ac.in